SoftUni-Internal/interactive-content/RO/06-Nested-Loops-RO/02-Real-Life-Example-RO.md

 ```
 for h which is in range from 0 to 23
     for m which is in range from 0 to 59
-        print h and m in format similar to the clock
+        print h and m in a format similar to the clock
 ```
 [/slide]